VIII. Process for Respondents to Respond to the Three Forms of Complaint

 A. General Complaint

-Following receipt of a general complaint, OSCCS will notify the respondent(s) that a complaint has been received and will provide a list of policies alleged to have been violated.
-If OSCCS reviews the general complaint and, accepting all factual allegations as true, determines that the allegations do not rise to the level of a policy violation, the OSCCS may dismiss the complaint without notifying the respondent.
+Following receipt of a general complaint not involving discrimination or discriminatory harassment, OSCCS will review the allegations.
+If OSCCS reviews the general complaint and, accepting all factual allegations as true, determines that the allegations do not rise to the level of a policy violation, OSCCS may dismiss the complaint without notifying the respondent.
 OSCCS may, but is not required to, consult with the Chair before dismissing a complaint at this stage.
+Otherwise, OSCCS will proceed with the resolution of the complaint.
+OSCCS will refer complaints of discrimination and discriminatory harassment to IDHR for review.

-iii.
-The respondent will be required to certify that their written response is their own original work and the respondent must cite sources, editors, and collaborators appropriately.
+1. The respondent will be required to certify that their written response is their own original work and the respondent must cite sources, editors, and collaborators appropriately.

-iv.
-Respondent's response may include the names of any witnesses or advisors or those may be submitted at a later date, should the case proceed to a hearing.
+1. Respondent’s response may include the names of any witnesses or advisors or those may be submitted at a later date, should the case proceed to a hearing.

-a.
+• a.
 If the Chair determines the case should be resolved using administrative resolution, the respondent will be notified of the outcome of the case in writing following the administrative resolution.

-b.
+• b.
 If the Chair determines the case should be resolved using a hearing or sanctioning panel, the respondent will be notified of the date, time, and place of the hearing or sanctioning panel and an opportunity to submit additional statements, or other documents in advance of the hearing or the sanctioning panel.
 Hearings will be conducted according to the procedure described in Section IX.
 Sanctioning panels will be conducted according to the procedure described in Section X.

 vi.
 In all cases that progress to a COD hearing or sanctioning panel, unless the Chair provides an exception, the respondent’s academic transcript will not be released either to the respondent or to any third party pending the resolution of the complaint.